 This hunt you can fill the meat pole with a bull elk, a mule deer and a cow elk all in one trip!
 If you enjoy trigger time this is the hunt for you.
 This is a unique ultimate high success low impact LONG RANGE hunts for shooting elk, mule deer and antelope.

-This outfitter has a couple of options all with lodging, and 3000 acres more to hunt.
+This hunt provider has a couple of options all with lodging, and 3000 acres more to hunt via foot or vehicle.
 In this hunt your lodging is in your shooting house, 2 to 3 hunters to a shooting house.
 The shooting houses are great for anyone but even better for those that can’t walk all day, your cabin is your blind.
 The shooting houses are two story buildings with sliding windows on both stories.
 Many, many elk are shot right out the windows.
 The more snow, the more elk and deer in the area.
 These are 100-500 yard shots from the shooting houses.

 Additionally, if you want to get out and hunt you are free to do so, there is 3,000 acres of landlocked BLM land that you can hunt.
 The whole area is a migration corridor between the elk that come out of the higher timber between Steamboat springs, and Craig.
 Then they hit this area heading to their wintering grounds.

-Although it is just semi-Guided the outfitter does work with you to fill your tags.
+Although it is just semi-Guided the hunt provider does work with you to fill your tags.
 On the BLM it is DIY hunting.
 Remember you are in the low ground only 5000 feet in altitude which for the west that is low altitude.

 Your cabin has propane heat, so you never have to “throw another log on the fire”.
 The shooting houses are custom built with ¾ to a mile apart on a little over 1000 acres.
 There is a bunk bed king size and queen size on the ground floor with linoleum floors and well insulated walls.
 There is a dining table and a hot plate on the counter to make everything comfortable.
 There is 12-volt lighting which is very adequate at night.
 You can cook on a Coleman stove or the equivalent, but it must be used outside of the shooting house because of insurance requirements.
 Usually every evening there is a run to town to take in the day’s elk for processing.
 You can go in with the group and eat dinner or stay in the shooting houses and have your own dinner.